Ghayes2023/excel_walmart_sales_data_analysis/README.md

 - **December and November** are the strongest sales months, while September is the weakest
-- A correlation matrix across macro factors (unemployment, CPI, fuel price, temperature) revealed weak relationships with weekly sales, suggesting Walmart's revenue is relatively resilient to macroeconomic conditions — consistent with its positioning as an everyday essentials retailer
+- A correlation matrix across macro factors (unemployment, CPI, fuel price, temperature) revealed weak relationships with weekly sales, suggesting Walmart's revenue is relatively resilient to macroeconomic conditions, consistent with its positioning as an everyday essentials retailer
 - **2012 sales appear lower** than 2010–2011 but this is due to incomplete data; the dataset ends mid-2012